On the strengths of the self-updating process clustering algorithm: Discussion and Conclusion

-The self-updating process is in some sense a ``slow" version of the agglomerative hierarchical clustering.
-In SUP, two data points are merged gradually instead of at once.
-One weakness of hierarchical clustering is that early mistakes cannot be corrected.
+From one point of view, the self-updating process is a ``slow" version of the agglomerative hierarchical clustering: two data points are merged ``gradually" by the self-updating process instead of ``at once" by the hierarchical clustering.
+One weakness of the hierarchical clustering is that early mistakes cannot be corrected.
 Slowing down the merging process especially at the beginning stage can very often reduce the chances of making mistakes.
-We later realized that the connection between the agglomerative hierarchical clustering and SUP is even closer: The agglomerative hierarchical clustering with centroid linkage can be viewed as a self-updating process using the following influence function:
+We later realized that the connection between the agglomerative hierarchical clustering and the self-updating process is even closer: Consider the following influence function:

 where the influential range $r^{(t)}$ changes at each iteration,